MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 * Have an [Azure tenant](/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) and an administrator account set up.
 * Have the tenant set up with a [Consent Request Approvers group](/azure/active-directory/manage-apps/configure-admin-consent-workflow) in the Microsoft 365 admin center.
-* Enable [Microsoft Graph Data Connect (MGDC)](/graph/data-connect-concept-overview) for the tenant, which is the platform you'll use to export the Microsoft 365 data.
+* Enable [Microsoft Graph Data Connect](/graph/data-connect-concept-overview) for the tenant, which is the platform you'll use to export the Microsoft 365 data.

 ## Data egress flow overview